 What is a Garage Apartment?

 A garage apartment is a type of accessory dwelling unit (ADU), or secondary housing unit, that is built attached to or above a home’s garage.
 They can be detached from the home or not, but typically have a separate entrance.
-They can go by many names, including carriage houses, casitas, granny flats, auxiliary dwelling units, or in-law suites.
+They can go by many names, including carriage houses, casitas, granny flats, accessory dwelling units, or in-law suites.

 Types of Garage Apartments